Rohan7501/Super-Resolution/README.md

 Remove --cuda, if you dont have gpu or in other cases, to run on cpu.

-# Converting the model to TensrRT engine
+# Converting the model to TensorRT engine
   Run torch_to_engine.py with following arguments:
   1. model location
   2. output filename(without any extension, the file will be created as "output filename.engine")